Galiant/github-finder/README.md

-# github-finder
+# GitHub Finder

-Search GitHub users by username
+Search GitHub users by username to fetch a users profile info and repositories.